mebens/enhanced-lua.tmbundle/README.md

-This bundle is a modified version of the Lua bundle for TextMate which contains support.
+This bundle is a modified version of the Lua bundle for TextMate.
 It contains support for the libraries I use most in Lua.
 These are listed in the following sections.
+In addition, it provides snippets for compound operators like +=, -=, ++, etc., and a couple snippets for efficient bitwise shifts.
 I've also modified a number of things in it to conform to the way I like it.

 ## [LÖVE](http://love2d.org) game engine